davidgiven/cowgol/README.md

 	Microsoft Basic.
 I wrote this mainly as a joke and only a subset of the language is supported, but it does work.

+In addition, there's emulator and assembler support for these platforms, but no compiler:

+  - the OBP spaceflight computer (used by, among other things, the OAO-3 Copernicus orbiting observatory)

 (It _used_ to [support the Apollo Guidance Computer](http://cowlark.com/2019-07-20-cowgol-agc/index.html) used in the Apollo spacecraft, but I had to remove the code generator while rewriting the